Hunterszone/MyWebProjects/Apps4Web/WebSiteProject/README.md

 ## I. How to deploy

-### 1. Using PHP CLI
+### 1. Manual setup
 - Install PHP CLI
+- Install Apache webserver
+- Install MySQL database as a service
-- type php -S localhost:8080
+- In CMD type php -S localhost:8080
-- access the localhost:8080/index.php in your browser
+- Access the localhost:8080/index.php in your browser

-NB: port number could vary, depends on your preferences
+NB: Port numbers could vary, depends on your preferences

 ### 2. Using XAMPP
+- Install XAMPP
-- Turn on the 'Apache' and 'MySQL' on your Xampp.
+- Turn on the 'Apache' and 'MySQL' services in your Xampp control panel
-- put the web site resources into c:\xampp\htdocs ( C or whatever drive it exists in).
+- Put the web site resources into c:\xampp\htdocs ( C or whatever drive it exists in)
-- access the localhost:8080/index.php in your browser
+- Access the localhost:8080/index.php in your browser

 NB: port number could vary, depends on your preferences

 ## II.
-Setup DBs
+Setup DB
-- create DB **users** and **password_reset_temp**, in order to store your users details and
+- Create DB, called **phpwebsite**, with tables **users** and **password_reset_temp**,
-the temp keys, that are generated on password reset
+in order to store your users details and the temp keys, that are generated on password reset

+**WARNING: Always set a default value to INT columns in your table(s)!**

-NB: you can also create your own collection of avatars under the **uploads** folder
+NB: You can also create your own collection of avatars under the **uploads** folder

 ## III.
 Setup SMTP server
-- you can use the **hMailServer** app, in order to prepare your own SMTP Sever and to dispatch emails on user events
+- You can use the **hMailServer** app, in order to prepare your own SMTP Sever and to dispatch emails on user events
-- for this project I use the **PHPMailer** library
+- For this project I use the **PHPMailer** library

-NB: set the SMTP settings in your hMailServer and your **php.ini**
+NB: Set the SMTP settings in your hMailServer and your **php.ini**

 ## IV.
-QR authentication
+Authentication
-- you can also authenticate, using a mobile app for scanning QR codes and
+- You can also authenticate, using a password, or a mobile app for scanning QR codes plus
 another one for the generation of a one-time pass code
-- for this project I use the **sonata-project/GoogleAuthenticator** library
+- For this project I use the **sonata-project/GoogleAuthenticator** library